 Look for the ENERGY STAR® logo when purchasing a site-built home.
 Synonymous with energy savings, ENERGY STAR is a national mark for products from appliances to lighting and now includes new homes.
-ENERGY STAR builders are committed to incorporating energy-efficient features from top to bottom in your home.
+ENERGY STAR builders are committed to incorporating energy-efficient features in your home.

 Features to Discuss with Your Builder or Salesperson